 - Decreased equilibrium

-How Does a Balloon Angioplasty and Stent Work?
+How Does a Balloon Angioplasty and Stent and Stent Work?

 IGEA’s Balloon Angioplasty and Stent is a minimally invasive procedure that does not require large incisions.
 This neurosurgical procedure has generally replaced open surgeries due to its minimal scarring and shortened recovery time.
 Some patients are even allowed to return home a day after the procedure has been performed and can continue with everyday activities in a span of just a few days.